Touring the School

 Question 1: Is the school objectively good?
 Is there any regulation or standards for independent schools?

 SGS is subject to many of the same regulations as a state school (academy or not) and is regularly inspected by the Independent Schools Inspectorate.
 This body is every bit as rigorous as OFSTED but happily is free of the politicisation, fads and aggression often displayed by the latter.
 SGS does however have great freedom with regard to curriculum; this allows the teachers considerable license to use their professional judgement to explore topics and activities that they feel will interest and develop their students, unconstrained by the often-suffocating national curriculum.
-SGS was last inspected in November 2019 and the objective report may be found here.
+SGS was last inspected in November 2019 and here is the objective report.
 SGS was found to be excellent, the highest possible grade, in both pupils’ achievement (standards reached in examinations, learning, sport, music and lots more) and in pupils’ personal development.

 Question 2: Will my child fit in at SGS?